 My family loves Mexican cuisine.
 Over the years I have developed many easy recipes that we enjoy for quick weeknight meals as well as when I am entertaining.
-From my super popular Instant Pot Chicken Tinga Tacos, Fish Tacos to the delicious black bean and corn quesadillas there are several recipes that are on repeat in my kitchen.
+From my super popular Instant Pot Chicken Tinga Tacos, Fish Tacos to the delicious black bean and corn quesadillas there are several Mexican dishes that are on repeat in my kitchen.

 - Fire Roasted Tomatoes - These canned tomatoes are convenient and add tangy & smoky flavors to the sauce

 - Red Onion - Adds a hint of sweetness

 - Garlic - Fresh garlic with creamy textures and pungent flavors

 - Chipotle chili in adobo sauce - Available as canned, these chipotle chiles in smoky adobo sauce add the perfect heat and flavor needed in the red enchilada sauce